MagaluCloud/magalu/mgc/cli/docs/dbaas/snapshots/clusters-snapshots/list.md

     --control.limit integer    The maximum number of items per page. (range: 1 - 50) (default 10)
     --control.offset integer   The number of items to skip before starting to collect the result set. (min: 0) -h, --help                     help for list
-    --status enum              Value referring to snapshot status. (one of "AVAILABLE", "CREATING", "DELETED", "DELETING", "ERROR", "PENDING" or "RESTORING")
+    --status enum              Value referring to snapshot status. (one of "AVAILABLE", "CREATING", "PENDING", "RESTORING" or others...)
+                               Use --status=help for more details
     --type enum                Backup Type: Value referring to snapshot type. (one of "AUTOMATED" or "ON_DEMAND") -v, --version                  version for list
 ```